onefangg/tp/docs/team/geralddtan.md

 4. Implementation of components for Person Class
    1. Implemented and performed test for the Remark attribute in the Person Class
    2. Refactor Add Command to Add Person Command

 * **Contributions to the UG**:
-1. Added feature guides for listo, addp, marko, unmarko,
+1. Added feature guides for listo, addp, marko, unmarko, findo
 2. Added Table of Contents & FAQ
+3. Fix formatting errors and minor mistakes

 * **Contributions to the DG**:
 1. Added in non functional requirements
 2. Add user story and use case for Marko, unmarko, clear
 3. Add in AddOrderCommandSequenceDiagram and its design considerations
+4. Edit ModelComponentClassDiagram

 * **Contributions to team-based tasks**:
-1. Renamed product to Readybakey to better suit the new target user profile
+1. Contributed in team discussion for overall product direction
 2. Maintained Issue Tracker
 3. Informal Demo of V1.3 [V1.3 Demo Link](https://docs.google.com/document/d/1tTXY-lm5M15URXhf_RbOpxJCVG8-GQD86Q2zDqTp1tM/edit)
 4. Release Management for V1.3
+   1. Took Screenshots

 * **Review/mentoring contributions**:
 1. Helped with edit order command test when teammate had some issues [Link Here](https://github.com/AY2122S2-CS2103-F09-4/tp/pull/107)
-2. Reviewed PRs and spotted mistakes whenever possible
+2. Reviewed PRs of peers

-* **Contributions beyond the project team**: